HoshyarKarimi/HoshyarKarimi/README.md

-- 👋 Hi, I’m @HoshyarKarimi
+- 👋 Hi, I’m Hoshyar Karimi
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning C\# & .Net
+- 🌱 I’m currently learning C\# & .NET
 - 💞️ I’m looking to collaborate on FOSS Projects
-- 📫 You can reach me at [@hooshikarimi](https://www.twitter.com/karioosh)
+- 📫 You can reach me at [@karioosh](https://www.twitter.com/karioosh)

 <!---
 HoshyarKarimi/HoshyarKarimi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.